poshaughnessy/web-payments-londonjs-2017/src/index.md

     if (result) {
       // User has an active payment method
     } else {
-      // No active payment method yet, but user can add one }
+      // No active payment method yet, but user can add }
   }).catch(function(error) {
     // Unable to determine